WayScience/CytoSnake/README.md

 snakemake -n
 ```

-Using the `-n`, by default, will conduct a `dry-run` to all rules that exists within the workflow
+Using the `-n`, by default, will conduct a `dry-run` to all rules that exists within the workflow.

 One can specify a specific rule to conduct a `dry-run` test by inputting the name of the rule after the `-n` flag.
 This will only check all the required inputs and expected outputs that are specific to the specified rule.